 Edge detection detects outlines of an object and boundaries between objects and the background in the image.

-The Roberts' Cross algorithm performs is an edge detection algorithm that performs a two dimensional spatial gradient convolution on the image.
-The idea is to bring out the horizontal and vertical edges individually and then to put them together for the resulting edge detection [19].
+The Roberts algorithm performs is an edge detection using a two dimensional spatial gradient convolution.
+It detects horizontal and vertical edges [19].

-The Sobel edge detector is similar to that of the Roberts' Cross algorithm.
+The Sobel edge detector is similar to the Roberts algorithm.
 Both former and the latter use two kernels to determine edges running in different directions.
 The main difference is the kernels that each of these operator uses to obtain these initial images.
-Roberts' Cross kernels are designed to detect edges that run along the vertical axis of 45 degrees and the axis of 135 degrees whereas the Sobel kernels are more apt to detect edges along the horizontal axis and vertical axis [19]
+Roberts kernels are designed to detect edges that run along the vertical axis of 45 degrees and the axis of 135 degrees whereas the Sobel kernels are more apt to detect edges along the horizontal axis and vertical axis [19]